The Kettlebell Swing – Introduction

 Kettlebell Swing Muscles Worked

-Kettlebell swings use a large number of muscles.
+Kettlebell swings target a large number of major muscle groups.

 So many that they are very close to being a full-body exercise.